WHAT TO DO AFTER BEING PULLED OVER FOR A DUI

 Being pulled over for a DUI is obviously not a good thing.
 It is something that would ruin anyone’s night.
 When you are pulled over for a DUI, you will be asked to do some tests.
 Assuming that you fail them, your car will be towed, and you will be brought to the police station.
 When you are arrested for a DUI, you must spend a night in jail to sober up before they release you.
 From there, you will need someone to give you a ride home, or you will have to take a taxi.
 Below are steps you should take once you’re released from your night in jail.

 1. Figure out where your car was towed to.
 Car impound lots charge you for the time your car is there, and the price is not cheap.
 In order to avoid spending a lot of money on your car’s impoundment, you must make sure to get to it as soon as possible.
-Believe me, you will need to save money after being pulled over for a DUI.
+Believe me, you will need to save money after being arrested for a DUI.

 2. Your next step is to clean yourself up.
 After a night in jail, you will feel dirty.
 A shower will get you clean and make you feel fresh and ready to get started on your defense.